js1972/cap-real-world/README.md

 Usage:
 ```
-cf default-env adoptiontracker-srv
+cf default-env myapp-srv
 ```
 Where `myapp-srv` is the service instance on cloud foundry you want to pull down env vars from.
 So in this example I'm getting the env vars for a CAP service called myapp-srv.

-NOTE: When you deploay an MTA, destinations seem to be overwritten and so when you try and execute your app locally again it won't find the destination on cloud foundry - requiring you to run `cf default-env myapp-srv` again...
+NOTE: When you deploy an MTA, destinations seem to be overwritten and so when you try and execute your app locally again it won't find the destination on cloud foundry - requiring you to run `cf default-env myapp-srv` again...

 ```
 resources: